Distributed Multivariate Regression Modeling For Selecting Biomarkers Under Data Protection Constraints: Introduction

-We propose a regularized regression approach based on componentwise likelihood-based boosting \cite{Tutz2006a, Tutz2007} that can perform automatic variable selection in an iterative fashion while only requiring aggregated statistics, i.e. without pooling individual-level data.
+We propose a regularized regression approach based on componentwise likelihood-based boosting \cite{Tutz2006a, Tutz2007} that can perform automatic variable selection in an iterative fashion while only requiring aggregated statistics.
+Thus, we are able to re-formulate the underlying mathematical calculations of a classical machine learning approach in such a way that we do not need direct access to individual-level data.
 More precisely, the approach is based on univariable effect estimates obtained from linear regression for the outcome of interest, and pairwise covariances of the potential markers.
+The method can be applied to continuous and binary outcomes, and can potentially be adapted to (competing) event times via pseudo values \cite{Andersen2010,Graw2009,Zoller2015a}.
 We further propose a heuristic version of the algorithm to reduce the required number of covariances.
-This is furthermore combined with an approach for calling covariances in blocks for reducing the number of data calls, potentially rendering manual data release feasible.
+Although there is no way yet of reconstructing individual-level data from covariances in a high-dimensional setting, a reduction of shared information reduces the risk for the future as the same was believed for gradients until recently proven wrong \cite{Zhu2019}.
+The heuristic is furthermore combined with an approach for calling covariances in blocks to reduce the number of data calls, potentially rendering manual data release feasible.
+In addition, the approach can be used at a single site to grant data protected analysis access meaning that the scientist will only see non-disclosive aggregated data and the final result.